 Supporting activities are only eligible if the R&D entity can demonstrate that the directly related core activity has already commenced, or at the time the supporting activity commenced, it is clearly demonstrable that the R&D entity had every intention of commencing the directly related core activity in the very near future, even if ultimately it does not commence.

-Eligible R&D activities can be performed by another party “for” a company, provided the company seeking to claim the R&D tax incentive, on balance:
+Eligible R&D activities can be performed by another entity “for” a company, provided the company seeking to claim the R&D tax incentive, on balance:

 - Bears the financial burden of carrying out the R&D activities